mschuene/stratege/README.md

 (replace (constantly rhs)).

-The rules form accepts both rules and strategic-rules and the rules can have different :match-on options.

-This way you can have most of your rules context-free and matching only on :node and the few rules that need it have access to the bindings or location or can have a strategy as right hand side.
+The rules form accepts both rules and strategic-rules and the rules can have different :match-on options.This way you can have most of your rules context-free and matching only on :node and only the few rules that need it have access to the bindings or location or can have a strategy as right hand side.

 ### Other strategy combinators